CDTRSFE/dogit/README.md

 # About

-dogit is a tool to helper us make a git tag.
+dogit is a tool to helpe us make a git tag with hook.

 # install